Endear

 Launch a retail AI pilot program with this proven roadmap.
 Test AI solutions, minimize risk, and build your business case for retail AI success.

-Why Your Retail AI Pilot Program is the Smart Starting Point
+Why Your Retail AI Pilot Program Is the Smart Starting Point

 Everyone knows that retail is tough.
 Margins are thin, customer expectations are sky-high, and competition is fierce.
 The last thing you need is to blow your technology budget on an AI project that promises the moon but delivers a handful of cosmic dust.